nodegoat/documentation/usage/API/store.md

 OBJECT
 ```

-To update Objects specified in the submitted data you access 'https://nodegoat.io/project/1/data/type/2/object/' and use keys to specify the Object IDs:
+To update Objects specified in the submitted data you access 'https://nodegoat.io/project/1/data/type/2/object/' and use keys in a dictionary to specify the Object IDs:

 ```json
 {